CrackedGh0st/FlipperZeroStuff/README.md

 # FlipperZeroStuff
 So far this are just some BadUsb scripts.
-I hold no resposonablity how these are used.
+Use your head playing with these as they could land you in some trouble.